 So, the question is – If Virginia does not cover repetitive stress or overuse injuries, can my CTS be covered under workers’ compensation?

-If you get CTS as a result of a specific immediate injury (for example, a box falls on your hand and breaks your wrist and then you develop CTS) then it can be covered like any other injury at work.
+If you get CTS as a result of a specific immediate injury (for example, a box falls on your hand and breaks your wrist and then you develop CTS) then Virginia work injury laws state that it can be covered like any other injury at work.

-- Secondly, there has to be clear and convincing evidence that your CTS came from your work environment – simply saying that “I work with my hands all day” is not going to cut it!
+There has to be clear and convincing evidence that your CTS came from your work environment – simply saying that “I work with my hands all day” is not going to cut it!
 We all use our hands for work, for play, for everything, really – so what is so unique about your work environment that it would have caused your CTS (like using vibrating power tools 40 hours a week for 15 years)?
 Also, (this is what the insurance company will look into) do you have any activities outside of work that could have caused or aggravated your CTS (yard work, laundry, video games, sports – the list goes on and on)?

 If you would like more information on the Virginia workers’ compensation system, order my book, “The Ultimate Guide to Workers’ Compensation in Virginia”, or call our office today (804) 755-7755.